alexander-kastil/az-cloud-native/labs/lab-06/readme.md

 - Create a `payment-requests` and a `payment-response` queue in the `aznativesb$env` Service Bus namespace using IaC (Azure CLI or Bicep).

-## Task: Connect Order Service to the Payment Service
+## Task: Implement the payment process

 - Take the [Order Service CQRS](./starter/orders-service-cqrs/) from the previous lab and connect it to the `Payment Service` using Azure Service Bus and a queue.